mkitti/AdaptiveResolutionOrientationSpace/README.md

         Type: 2D numeric array of dimensions N x M

-The fourth output, *angularResponse*, is the sampled orientation responses at K = K<sub>h</sub> and is again meant for compatibility with the output of prior steerable filter analyses.
+The fourth output, *angularResponse*, is the sampled orientation responses at K = K<sub>h</sub> and is again meant for compatibility with steerableDetector.
 The *angularResponse* can be used to construct an *OrientationSpaceResponse* below.
 This can be used to perform further analysis of orientation space including for lower resolutions (K < K<sub>h</sub>).